 What are the reviews like?

-The 430 M1 has been received extremely well overall (perhaps even a bit better than than the 460 M1), with average customer ratings of 5/5 (100% recommended!) on the TaylorMade website, 5/5 on Amazon (those customer reviews can be read here), and 5/5 on Golfsmith (reviews here).
+The 430 M1 has been received extremely well overall (perhaps even a bit better than than the 460 M1), with average customer ratings of 5/5 (100% recommended) on the TaylorMade website, 4.7/5 on Global Golf, and 5/5 on Golfsmith (now Golf Galaxy).